wmdmark/jquery-rickroll/README.md

 # jQuery RickRoll plugin v3.1.88.5rc12a

 ## What is it?
-Enhance the UX of any website or app by randomly RickRolling your users!
+Enhance the UX of any website or app by randomly Rickrolling your users!

-BONUS: A bonus feature for those special users who roll with IE.
+BONUS: A bonus feature for those who roll with IE.

 ## Usage
 ```js